 In this article, we’ll cover several ways to improve customer service with live chat for your organization.
 Keep reading for details on each of the ways live chat will help you take your customer service to the next level.

-13 ways live chat helps deliver better service
+13 ways improving live chat customer service delivers better service

 Whether you’re looking to start offering live chat because your customers have requested it or you’re hoping to improve internal workflows for better support overall, the results you’ll see are clear.
 From the ability to deliver instant answers to providing a better customer experience, and from increasing agent productivity to collecting data to inform product decisions, adding chat to your support repertoire is essential.